sony/nnabla-nas/docs/source/features/logging_and_vis.rst

 Logging and visualization
 -------------------------

 NNablaNAS provides numerous tools to create visualizations and logging files based on the search space results.
-Most of these features are integrated into  `tensorboard <https://www.tensorflow.org/tensorboard>`_.
+Most of these features are integrated into  `TensorBoard <https://www.tensorflow.org/tensorboard>`_.
 Before going further, more details on TensorBoard can be found at `<https://www.tensorflow.org/tensorboard/>`_.

 Once TensorBoard is installed, we can write scalars, images, and graphs into a directory for visualization within the Tensorboard UI.
 To run TensorBoard, use the following command: